-Blend up a batch of watermelon mint slushies to keep you cool on a hot summer day!
+Blend up a watermelon mint slushie to keep you cool on a hot summer day!
 Made with fresh watermelon and mint, these slushies are refreshing, cooling, and the perfect summer treat.

 Ingredients and substitutions

-Fresh mint makes these slushies extra refreshing and bright, but it can be omitted if mint is not your thing.
+- Fresh mint - Makes these slushies extra refreshing and bright, but it can be omitted if desired.

-Your frozen watermelon can be stored in an airtight freezer-safe container until ready to use.
+Storing frozen watermelon - Frozen watermelon can be stored in an airtight freezer-safe container until ready to use.
 Frozen watermelon will keep for up to a year in the freezer when properly stored.

 Watermelon Mint Slushie